-Acceptance for carriage of guests requiring special assistance is subject to arrangement with us at least 48 hours prior the scheduled flight.
-In certain airports, we may charge minimal handling fee for the use of lifts and you may inform the airline at least 3 days prior the scheduled flight.
-Please contact our Call Center at (+632) 70-20-888 or (+6332) 230-8888 for more information.
+Guests requiring special assistance are accepted for carriage, subject to coordination with Cebu Pacific at least 48 hours before the flight.
+In certain airports, we may charge a minimal handling fee for the use of lifts and you may inform the airline at least three (3) days prior the scheduled flight.

-For flights to or from the United States, the expectant mother is required to submit a medical certificate for her outbound travel only; the medical certificate must be dated within ten (10) days of the scheduled date of initial departure.
+For flights to or from the United States, the expectant mother is required to submit a medical certificate for her outbound travel only; the medical certificate must be dated within ten (10) days of the first flight in the booking.

-Passenger Handling Form is accomplished and submitted and the prescribed
+Passenger Handling Form is accomplished and submitted upon check-in, and the prescribed

 Unaccompanied Minor Handling Fee is paid.

-For Filipino minors travelling to a foreign country, please check the rules governing minor travel as issued by the Department of Social Welfare and Development.
+For Filipino minors (below 18 years old) traveling without their parents to a foreign country, please check the rules governing minor travel, as issued by the Department of Social Welfare and Development.

 For minors with foreign nationalities, please check the rules governing minor travel as issued by your respective governments.

 Infants below 8 days old will not be accepted for carriage.
-Infants aged between 8 days old up to below 2 years of age not occupying a seat shall be charged with a minimal handling fee.
+Children aged between 8 days old and below 2 years of age not occupying a seat shall be charged with a minimal handling fee.

 Guests with Medical Case and Portable Oxygen Concentrators (POC)